caicongyang/nanoManus/README.md

 ## Acknowledgments
 Special thanks to the OpenManus project ([GitHub Repository](https://github.com/mannaandpoem/OpenManus)) for their open-source contribution.
 This project draws inspiration from and is based on their work.

+This project was entirely generated using [Cursor](https://cursor.sh/) IDE powered by [Claude-3.7-sonnet](https://www.anthropic.com/), showcasing the capabilities of modern AI assistants in code generation and project development.